Particular/docs.particular.net/persistence/nhibernate/index.md

 NServiceBus picks up the connection setting from the `app.config` from `connectionStrings` and `appSettings` sections.
 The convention used for `appSettings` does not support defining settings specific for a single persistence concern.
 If this level of granularity is required, use a code-based approach.

+> [!NOTE]
-NOTE: When using SQL 2012 or later, change the dialect to `MsSql2012Dialect`.
+> When using SQL 2012 or later, change the dialect to `MsSql2012Dialect`.
 Additional dialects are available in the NHibernate.Dialect namespace, [NHibernate documentation.](https://nhibernate.info/doc/)

 snippet: NHibernateAppConfig